-A Tube is an actual connection—a thing maintained by the Sameroom servers—between two “rooms” (channels, groups, flows).
+A Tube is an actual connection maintained by the Sameroom servers between two “rooms” (channels, groups, flows).

 A Portal is a URL, an invitation to your room.
-You can send a Portal URL to a customer or partner and when they connect, a Tube gets created.
-We think of Portals as “Tube factories”.
+It is a key to creating tubes between two or more rooms.
+You can send a Portal URL to a customer or partner and when they use the "Connect" command with that URL, a tube is created.

 How does this work?